 Yellow Daisy, Coleostephus myconis

 The flowers will show in the summer months to early fall.
-This flower can be cut and placed into vases and brought indoors lasting about 10 days.
+This bulb can be cut and placed into vases and brought indoors lasting about ten days.
 This plant can be used to treat cuts and wounds, aid in colds or to treat worms in children.
 The juice from the plant has also been known to make ear drops for earaches.
-The flowers can grow up to 4 inches in diameter and have a small disc or circle in the middle that is generally brown.
+The flowers can grow up to 4 inches in diameter and have a small disc or circle in the middle that is brown.

 The blooms will appear in the later part of the summer and into the fall months.
 Cross breeding this plant has produced many colors which include red, orange and brown.
 This plant looks well planted in flower beds or along driveways or walkways.
 This plant cut fresh makes for a great floral arrangement.
 The perennial has a green stem with a flower that rests on top.

 Yellow Daisy is a common perennial that is found almost anywhere

 Other common names are the Black Eyed Susan.
 The yellow daisy is a quite simple flower but known for its elegance.
 The center is brown and fuzzy, with small yellow leaves around the outside.
 The stem is slender, light green and sits upright with its bloom that rests on top.
 This perennial blooms from summer to early fall.
 This is a small perennial, and they love shady areas with moist soil.